contiv-experimental/cluster/README.md

 upgrades from a central location.
 - **Role/Group based configuration**: It should be possible to selectively start services on nodes based on their group or role.
-It should be possible for the node to be assigned to roles or groups statically by the operator or dynamically based on service availabilty policy.
+It should be possible for the node to be assigned to roles or groups statically by the operator or dynamically based on service availability policy.

 **Note:** To start with dynamic role assignment may not be supported in initial release of cluster manager.